lauraclay/python-picamera-setup/README.md

 ### Test the camera

-1. Login again with username `pi` and password `raspberry`
+1. Login again with username `pi` and password `raspberry`.
-2. At the command prompt enter `raspistill -o image.jpg`
+2. At the command prompt enter `raspistill -o image.jpg`.
-3. On the screen you should see a preview appear for a few seconds, and then change briefly while the image is captured
+3. On the screen you should see a preview appear for a few seconds, and then change briefly while the image is captured.

 ### Camera programming: capture an image